Singapore

 Two land crossings from Johor Bahru, Malaysia

 Most overland arrivals come from Johor Bahru over the Woodlands Causeway or the Second Link at Tuas.
-The crossing itself is cheap, but immigration queues at Woodlands are brutal at rush hour and on weekends, sometimes over an hour each way.
+The crossing itself is cheap, but immigration lines at Woodlands are brutal at rush hour and on weekends, sometimes over an hour each way.
 The five-minute JB Sentral to Woodlands shuttle train and the cross-border buses are the smoothest options.

 • JB-Woodlands shuttle train: 5 min, ~RM5